 1. Earn Additional Certifications

-Getting certified by ARDMS (American Registry for Diagnostic Medical Sonography) or CCI (Cardiovascular Credentialing International) can boost your earning potential.
-Having credentials in both adult and pediatric echocardiography can make you more versatile and increase your salary.
-Advanced certifications can also position you for roles in leadership or specialized care units.
+Certification by ARDMS (American Registry of Diagnostic Medical Sonography) or CCI (Cardiovascular Credentialing International) can increase your remuneration potential.
+Being a specialist in adult and pediatric echocardiography may make you more adaptable and earn more income.
+Higher levels will also make you eligible to work in leadership or specialized care departments.

 2. Consider Working in High-Paying States